-IV.
-Participation
+B. Participation

-(5% of total grade) Part of your grade is based on participation in your active learning, class discussions, reading, asking questions about feedback from me, and participating in any collaborative/group work we do.
+Part of your grade is based on participation in your active learning, class discussions, reading, asking questions about feedback from me, and participating in any collaborative/group work we do.
 If you expect to accomplish passing level writing by the end of the semester, it is important for you to actively participate in class by doing/keeping in mind the following:

-- A. Be prepared for class. - B. Read/watch all assignments and submit your assignments on time. - C. Ask questions about assignments and work in a timely manner-not leaving things until the last minute. - D. Participate in discussions at a professional, engaged level. - 1.
-When communicating online, remember that you convey tone with word choice and the use of emoticons, bold, all caps, etc. Be polite, proofread your writing, and do not write in all caps. - 2.
-Pay attention to your grammar and spelling. - 3.
-Be respectful of your peers and instructor at all times and follow the guidelines of netiquette. - 4.
-Avoid making prejudicial remarks regarding anyone's race, ethnicity, social class, gender, sexual orientation, physical appearance, age, disability, or any other kinds of differences.
-Avoid activities that could be perceived as sexual harassment. - a) That does not mean we do not discuss these issues; it just means we do so respectfully. - 5.
-Discussions cannot be re-created and therefore cannot be made up after the due date.
+- 1. Be prepared for class. - 2.
+Read/watch all assignments and submit your assignments on time. - 3.
+Ask questions about assignments and work in a timely manner-not leaving things until the last minute. - 4.
+Participate in discussions at a professional, engaged level. - a) When communicating online, remember that you convey tone with word choice and the use of emoticons, bold, all caps, etc. Be polite, proofread your writing, and do not write in all caps. - b) Pay attention to your grammar and spelling. - c) Be respectful of your peers and instructor at all times and follow the guidelines of netiquette. - d) Avoid making prejudicial remarks regarding anyone's race, ethnicity, social class, gender, sexual orientation, physical appearance, age, disability, or any other kinds of differences.
+Avoid activities that could be perceived as sexual harassment. - (1) That does not mean we do not discuss these issues; it just means we do so respectfully. - e) Discussions cannot be re-created and therefore cannot be made up after the due date.
 You should participate in a timely manner.
 The class works best when everyone works together.
-If you wait until the last minute, you are not really participating and your classmates have no obligation to respond to your posts at the last minute. - E. I will drop students for disorderly conduct, abusive or disruptive behavior as defined in the student code of conduct, or if their behavior disrupts the learning environment.
-This includes but is not limited by items on the list above. - F. Most importantly, come to class with a good attitude, a sense of humor, and a willingness to work and learn.
+If you wait until the last minute, you are not really participating and your classmates have no obligation to respond to your posts at the last minute. - 5.
+I will drop students for disorderly conduct, abusive or disruptive behavior as defined in the student code of conduct, or if their behavior disrupts the learning environment.
+This includes but is not limited by items on the list above.

+6. Most importantly, come to class with a good attitude, a sense of humor, and a willingness to work and learn.

-V. Pursuit of Course Objectives
+IV.
+Pursuit of Course Objectives